STATE TAX COMMISSION OF MISSOURI

 Certificate of Service

-I hereby certify that a copy of the foregoing has been electronically mailed and/or sent by U.S. Mail on July 31, 2020, to:
+I hereby certify that a copy of the foregoing has been sent electronically or mailed postage prepaid this day of July 31, 2020, to: Complainant(s) and/or Counsel for Complainant(s), the County Assessor and/or Counsel for Respondent and County Collector.

 Contact Information for State Tax Commission: